home-assistant/home-assistant.io/source/_integrations/knx.markdown

 ## Number

 The KNX number platform allows to send generic numeric values to the KNX bus and update its state from received telegrams.
-It can optionally respond to read requests from the KNX bus with its current state.
+It can optionally respond to read requests from the KNX bus.

 <div class='note'>